vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `num_per_second` specifies the number of call per second when crawling the website, to allow rate-limiting.
 Defaults to 10.
 - `pos_regex` defines one or more (optional) regex expressions defining URLs to match for inclusion.
 - `neg_regex` defines one or more (optional) regex expressions defining URLs to match for exclusion.
+- `keep_query_params`: if true, maintains the full URL including query params in the URL.
+If false, then it removes query params from collected URLs.

 <br>**Note**: when specifying regular expressions it's recommended to use single quotes (as opposed to double quotes) to avoid issues with escape characters.